QwenLM/Qwen/README.md

 |   BF16   |  56.7 |   16.2G |
 |   Int8   |  52.8 |   10.1G |
 |    NF4   |  48.9 |   7.4G |

+## CLI Demo

+We provide a CLI demo example in `cli_demo.py`, which supports streaming output for the generation.
+Users can interact with Qwen-7B-Chat by inputting prompts, and the model returns model outputs in the streaming mode.

 ## Tool Usage